Oct. 2023 – Updated to include Oracle Xstore POS Version 23

-How to decide whether to upgrade to Xstore POS
+How to decide whether to upgrade a POS system?

 Oracle Retail Xstore POS Upgrade

-Recently SkillNet, which is #1 in Oracle Xstore POS implementation & upgrade was engaged by a Tier 1 global retailer to assess whether they needed to upgrade from the previous version of Xstore to the latest available version.
+SkillNet, which is #1 in Oracle Xstore POS implementation & upgrade gets engaged by various global retailers to assess whether they needed to upgrade from the previous version of Xstore to the latest available version.
 Based on the hundreds of implementations and upgrades we have done over the past years, we put together a list of factors for the client to consider when determining an upgrade strategy.

-While the Oracle retail POS software team has made several improvements to Xstore POS over various versions, here is the list of 7 features which we consider are the most important:
+While the Oracle Retail POS team has made several improvements to Oracle Xstore POS over various versions, here is the list of 7 features which we consider are the most important:

 Feature 1: Self-Checkout and Kiosk

-In most recent versions Oracle Retail has added an alternate user experience (same application, same business logic) that will allow customers to scan their own items and pay with different non-cash tender types.
-In addition, functionality exists which allows for retailer intervention when required (i.e. authorization for age-restricted items).
+In most recent versions Oracle Retail POS team has added an alternate user experience (same application, same business logic) that will allow customers to scan their own items and pay with different non-cash tender types.
 This new functionality can be used with existing register hardware or with a kiosk.
-In light of the labor shortages across the globe, this will continue to be a popular feature with additional enhancements to come.
+Considering the labor shortages across the globe, this will continue to be a popular feature with additional enhancements to come.
 The new UI, which is supported on multiple devices focuses on usability and delivers a streamlined checkout experience for the shopper with customer functions and associate functions.

 Feature 2: Tax-Free Shopping Experience

-For Global retailers, Xstore can now provide tax-free invoices that make it easier for customers to claim a tax or VAT refund.
+For global retailers, Oracle Xstore POS can now provide tax-free invoices that make it easier for customers to claim a tax or VAT refund.
 It integrates with leading tax-free solution providers such as Fintrax (a.k.a Premier Tax Free), Global Blue and Planet Payment.

-One of the larger efforts when implementing Xstore POS is setting configurations to align with evolving fiscal requirements.
-To help accelerate this process, Oracle has created bundles of pre-set country configurations related to formats (date, time, address, phone, etc), legal limits, tender types, and invoicing.
-These bundles already existed for certain countries such as France, Germany, and Brazil, etc. but with new releases retailers will see enhancements to meet the updated regulations, especially anti-money laundering, etc. across various countries.
+One of the larger efforts when implementing Oracle Xstore POS is setting configurations to align with evolving fiscal requirements.
+To help accelerate this process, Oracle Retail has created bundles of pre-set country configurations related to formats (date, time, address, phone, etc), legal limits, tender types, and invoicing.
+These bundles already existed for certain countries such as France, Germany, and Brazil, etc. but with new releases, retailers will see enhancements to meet the updated regulations, especially anti-money laundering, etc. across various countries.
 Globalization enhancements now include improved tax id and fiscal code checks, invoice and credit note layouts, fiscal receipts, etc.

-New features now allow a retailer to operate Xstore without a fixed register and supports multiple mobile servers.
+New features now allow a retailer to operate Oracle Xstore without a fixed register and support multiple mobile servers.
 When necessary, new features also allow for shared peripherals such as printers, tender drawers, and payment devices.
 The recent enhancement will allow updates to be retrieved dynamically from the Oracle Xstore Mobile server to reduce the need to update Xstore Mobile client devices via MDM or similar technologies.

 Feature 5: Temporary Stores

 Retailers seem to be quite excited about supporting temporary stores for events.
 Strategically, this allows stores to bring the shopping experience to the customer.
-As shopping center traffic continues to recover, retailers can use this functionality to offer products and services in not only temporary spaces in traditional shopping areas (think of a mass erchant opening a special Halloween shop in dead space at a mall from August through October) but at music festivals and other outdoor venues.
+As shopping center traffic continues to recover, retailers can use this functionality to offer products and services in not only temporary spaces in traditional shopping areas (think of a mass merchant opening a special Halloween shop in dead space at a mall from August through October) but at music festivals and other outdoor venues.
 Inventory can either be unique for a one-time pop-up store, or shared with a physical location for an event.
-Oracle has also developed remote servers that can support transacting via wireless communications.
-Obviously, ecommerce and curb side pick-up features helped many clients survive last year, but customers now expect a wider variety of ways for brands to build relationship with them.
-Temporary store functionality in the POS solutions helps Retailers meet these new expectations.
+Oracle Retail has also developed remote servers that can support transacting via wireless communications.
+Obviously, eCommerce and curb-side pick-up features helped many clients survive last year, but customers now expect a wider variety of ways for brands to build relationships with them.
+Temporary store functionality in the Xstore POS solution helps retailers meet these new expectations.

 Feature 6: Customer Not Present Payments

-With evolution of various digital payment methods and trends, Xstore POS now supports various customer/ card not present methods allowing customers to make payments over the phone or by their preferred method as supported by payment service provider.
+With the evolution of various digital payment methods and trends, Oracle Xstore POS now supports various customer/ card not present methods allowing customers to make payments over the phone or by their preferred method as supported by the payment service provider.
 This could be useful while accepting payment for telephone orders.

 Feature 7: Oracle Retail Applications Cloud Services

-- Cloud service offerings from Oracle takes care of all infrastructure related tasks.
+- Cloud service offerings from Oracle take care of all infrastructure-related tasks.

-- All future upgrade and hot fixes are applied by Oracle and backward compatibility is also maintained.
+- All future upgrades and hotfixes are applied by Oracle and backward compatibility is also maintained.

-- Better security (including OAuth), faster actions on restorations, backups, and maintenance, etc.
+- Better security (including OAuth), faster actions on restorations, backups, maintenance, etc.

-Besides the features outlined, there are several additional benefits from a POS system upgrade:
+Besides the features outlined, there are several additional benefits of Oracle POS system upgrade: